 - Portfolio Hierarchy app

 Associate a portfolio item to multiple stories at once

 Use the Bulk Choose User Stories and Bulk Choose Children options.
-Note that Rally plans to provide a way to filter by projects on the Bulk dialog.
+Note that CA Agile Central plans to provide a way to filter by projects on the Bulk dialog.